Can Channel Obstacles such as Generational Gaps Be Bridged for Good?

 About Computer Market Research, Ltd.

 Computer Market Research (CMR) delivers cost-effective, SaaS applications to channel organizations across the globe.
 CMR aims to assist these organizations in channel strategy, optimizing trade promotions, and building effective distribution channels.
 With over 30 years of industry experience, CMR’s innovative solutions convert data into intelligence.
-CMR is headquartered in San Diego, California.
 To learn more, visit